mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/tableau-cloud-connector.md

 **Content ingestion filters**

 You can choose what data you want to index.
-All sheets within the selected top-level project of your Tableau Cloud Site will be indexed.
+All sheets within the selected top-level project of your Tableau Cloud Site are indexed.
 Use the preview results button to verify the sample values of the selected properties and filters.

 Use the preview results button to verify the sample values of the selected properties and filters.

 **Manage properties**

 Here, you can check available properties from your Tableau Cloud.
 Assign a schema to the property (define whether a property is searchable, queryable, retrievable, or refinable), change the semantic label, and add an alias to the property.
-Properties that are selected by default are listed below.
+The default selected properties are listed as follows.

 | Properties       | Semantic Label           | Schema                         |
 |-----------------|-------------------------|--------------------------------|